-Yes, with 20-30% more ashes than one would receive from a flame cremation.
-At the end of the process, the inorganic remains of the body (the calcium phosphate of the bones) resemble skeletal remains.
-In North America and other parts of the world, it’s customary to process the minerals into a powder for placement in an urn.
+Yes, at the end of the process, the inorganic remains of the body (the calcium phosphate of the bones) resemble skeletal remains.
+In North America and other parts of the world, it is customary to process the minerals into a powder for placement in an urn.
 This is the same processing step that is performed for the remains that result from flame cremation.
-Some cultures wish to keep the mineral remains as whole as possible for ceremonial burial, and because Aquamation is so gentle to the remains, it is the ideal process for this purpose.

 Yes, this is a choice that is in the hands of the individual or family.
 All embalming fluids are completely broken down in the process.